 The key to making just about any real estate-related decision lies in making the proper cost-benefit analysis.
 You don’t want to overpay for any property, and bare land is no exception.

 The tricky thing with land, though, is that you’ll need to factor construction costs into your analysis.
-Many people are surprised to learn that the costs of building from scratch almost always come in higher than a comparable home purchase.
+The cost to build a house in Oregon varies depending on the specific piece of ground and local markets, but many people are surprised to learn that the costs of building from scratch almost always come in higher than a comparable home purchase.

 That’s especially true if you’re trying to build on uneven ground or plan to hire an architect for a custom design rather than use a builder’s template.
 If you are planning to design from scratch, be sure to keep in mind that the distance between having an idea and executing it, not to mention living in it, is often vast.